rockettheme/docs/Docs/joomla/templates/tachyon/demo.md

 ---
-title: Mercado: Recreating the Demo
+title: Tachyon: Recreating the Demo
-description: Your Guide to Recreating Elements of the Mercado Template for Joomla
+description: Your Guide to Recreating Elements of the Tachyon Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/mercado:Mercado
+breadcrumb: /joomla:Joomla/!templates:Templates/tachyon:Tachyon

 ---

 Introduction
 -----

-![][Mercado2]
+![][Tachyon2]

-Recreating features of the demo site used to show off some of the more interesting aspects of Mercado can be done fairly easily.
+Recreating features of the demo site used to show off some of the more interesting aspects of Tachyon can be done fairly easily.
 All you need is the right extensions and settings, and you should be able to reproduce most (if not all) of the elements found in our demo site.

-Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Mercado Template.
+Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Tachyon Template.

 Keep in mind that a lot of the detail that makes our demos look so good are the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the Joomla back end.
 We have added most of these elements into the template's core files in order to make them easily accessible without having to edit any code.